rahulranjansah/LaTeX-Matrix-Calculator-python/README.md

 Contributions to this project are welcome.
 If you have any suggestions or would like to add new features, please create a new issue or submit a pull request.

+## Updates
+- Code architechture has been restructured to develop a full-blown working software.

+- n-dimensional support for dot-products, RREF, and REF problems with tex-pdf support

+- Step-by-step solutions for all the problems

+- sample tex and pdf has been committed

 ## Future Developments

-We will be working on adding features to work with trignometeric function, pmatrix options, showing row-echelon forms in n-dimensional latex matrix forms, and cross product solutions
+We will be working on adding features to work with trignometeric function, pmatrix options, inverses, diagonalization, eigenvalues of matrices and hopefully, GPUs based architecture for support